RyanVuong/RyanVuong/README.md

-Hi, I’m Ryan Vuong, a rising third year computer science major at UCLA and I’m interested in building fun and useful applications.
+Hi, I’m Ryan Vuong, a rising third year computer science major at UCLA, and I’m interested in building fun and useful applications.

 I’m currently learning ReactJS and Django.